Avalon GloboCare Acquires Leading Beijing Exosome Technology Company

 FREEHOLD, NJ--(Marketwired - October 30, 2017) - Avalon GloboCare Corp.
 (OTCQB: AVCO), a leading global developer of cell-based technologies, announced today that its majority-owned subsidiary GenExosome Technologies Inc. (GenExosome) acquired 100% of the outstanding capital stock of Beijing Jieteng (Beijing GenExosome) Biotech Co.
 Ltd. Concurrently, GenExosome entered into and closed an Asset Purchase Agreement with Dr. Yu Zhou, CEO of GenExosome Beijing, pursuant to which GenExosome acquired all assets, including all intellectual property, patents and patent applications held by Dr. Zhou pertaining to the business of researching, developing and commercializing exosome technologies.
 Additional details of the transaction are available in the Company's form 8-K filed with the Securities & Exchange Commission on October 27, 2017, and is available at www.sec.gov.

-"Exosome-related technology and applications have been developing rapidly the past few years, and it is now estimated that this will be a $200 million industry by the year 2020i with expected exponential growth thereafter," said Dr. David Jin, President and CEO of Avalon GloboCare, as well as Co-CEO of GenExosome.
+"Exosome-related technology and applications have been developing rapidly the past few years and are expected to grow exponentially," said Dr. David Jin, President and CEO of Avalon GloboCare, as well as Co-CEO of GenExosome.
 "This joint venture aligns with Avalon's mission to foster and accelerate clinical translation of innovative and transformative biotechnology.
 We believe this acquisition will help further establish Avalon's leading role in the fields of liquid biopsy, precision medicine and regenerative medicine," added Dr. Jin.

 Exosomes are tiny, subcellular, membrane-bound vesicles, measuring 30-150 nm in diameter, that are released by almost all cell types.
 Exosomes can carry membrane and cellular proteins, as well as genetic materials that are representative of the cell of origin.
 Profiling various bio-molecules in exosomes may serve as useful biomarkers for a wide variety of diseases.